AravindhVishnu/Create-Copy-Delete-Folder-APIs/README.md

 - Write, append write, read and merge file operations.
 - Find text in a file.
 - Replace text in a file.
-- Print all file paths and subfolder paths in a folder.
+- Show all file paths and subfolder paths in a folder.
-- Print file time info.
+- Show file time info.
 - Get drive space and drive type info.
 - Zip and unzip operations.
 - Add file to zip archive.